raxoft/form_input/README.md

 It is always set to the name of the current step, starting with the first step defined by default.
-If you need to, you can change the current step by simply assigning to it, we will see examples of that later in the [Using Multi-Step Form](#using-multi-step-form) chapter.
+If you need to, you can change the current step by simply assigning to it, we will see examples of that later in the [Using Multi-Step Forms](#using-multi-step-forms) chapter.

 The second important parameter is the `next` parameter.
 It contains the desired step which the user wants to go to whenever he posts the form.
-This parameter is used to let the user progress throughout the form - we will see examples of that in the [Rendering Multi-Step Form](#rendering-multi-step-form) chapter.
+This parameter is used to let the user progress throughout the form - we will see examples of that in the [Rendering Multi-Step Forms](#rendering-multi-step-forms) chapter.
 If it is set and there are no problems with the parameters of the currently submitted step, it will be used to update the value of the `step` parameter, effectively changing the current step to whatever the user wanted.